debroglie27/tensorEnv/Tkinter_prac/Projects/SE_Lab_Project9/README.md

 If Incorrect Email_ID is provided then an Error Message is displayed.

+`Note: Gmail and Yahoo are links for quick access of email accounts`

 ![Forgot Password Window](https://raw.githubusercontent.com/debroglie27/tensorEnv/main/Tkinter_prac/Projects/SE_Lab_Project9/FrontEnd_Images/Forgot_Password.png)

 **Send Button:** After providing the Email_ID, clicking will send our password to our Email_ID.